Spring 2014Page address: http://www.mnsu.edu/its/academic/projecthighlights.html

 In this project, three types of learning activities were implemented to support students to learn the English language: video watching, writing, and group discussion.
 These activities were designed based on the Flow Theory and have the following characteristics: interesting, creating optimal challeng e (balance between task challenge and one's abilities/skills) , and providing opportunities for students to control and focus .
 A questionnaire was developed to measure whether students experienced optimal learning (a.k.a. "flow") The questionnaire will be revised based on results from the pilot.
 Formal data collection will begin in Fall 2014.
 Data analysis will be completed in Spring 2015.
 The manuscript of the project will be written and submitted in Summer 2015.

 The purpose of this research was to evaluate the flipped pedagogy used in the Production and Operations Management class.
 In this course, students were asked to watch online videos and complete online quizzes on D2L before coming to the class.
 During the face-to-face class meetings, students finished their homework assignments with their teammates.
 A questionnaire was developed to collect student experience and perceptions in the flipped model of the course, as well as the specific learning activities.
-The manuscript about this project has been accepted to Business Education Innovation Journal.
+The manuscript about this project has been published in Business Education Innovation Journal.

 In this project, an accessibility solution was developed for the software PC-Spim, used in the course: IT320 Machine Structures and Operating Systems.
 PC-Spim provides the user an inside look at how CPUs work and how individual low-level assembly language instructions are interpreted.
 This software requires the users to access to specific parts of the screen as well as the error codes and program input and output, which is very challenging to the visually impaired learners.
 To address the challenge, the researcher developed a braille-based solution to accessing the PC-Spim program.
 The solution enables the user to have immediate access to information such as the contents of CPU registers, as well as instant access to the program's output.